Skip to content

 Both bar graphs and histograms are used to visually represent data.
 They both use bars to represent the data, with the height or length of the bars representing the values being measured.
 Both graphs are used to identify trends, patterns, and relationships in data.

-What are three limitations of a histogram?
+What are the three limitations of a histogram?

 1. Histograms are highly dependent on the binning or grouping of the data.
 If the bins are too large, important information may be lost, while too small bins can result in noisy data.